ericlivergood/databaseutilities/README.md

 databaseutilities
 =================

-Utility database for SQL Server
+The Utility database is a collection of tools/information that make operational and development tasks easier.